 The first time I visited Port Stanley, it was in the heart of a cold and brutal winter and during a blizzard.
-It was a quiet, sleeping fishing village with a few open shops, some great restaurants and the perfect cosy little winter escape.
+It was a quiet, sleeping fishing village with a few open shops, some great restaurants and the perfect cozy little winter escape.
 See my post “Winter Escape in the Sleepy Fishing Village” here.
 When I left that winter, I knew I had to come back to see it awake and alive during the summer months.

 Things to Do in Port Stanley Region

 The first thing you need to know about the Port Stanley area is that Monday is their sleep day.
-Many shops and activities are not open and it may limit the things you want to do and see.
-I tend to embrace mid-week travel because it is less crowded and often hotels have more affordable rates during this time, however, Monday is not an ideal choice.
+Many shops and activities are not open, and it may limit the things you want to do and see.
+I tend to embrace mid-week travel because it is less crowded, and often, hotels have more affordable rates during this time.
+However, Monday is not an ideal choice.

 Port Stanley Theatre

 There have been a lot of changes at the theatre as they work through a significant renovation.
 The new seats and theatre modifications have been completed, and they are now working on a lovely reception room where guests can enjoy a breathtaking view of the waterfront during intermissions.